spread-ai/docs-comments/docs/module-2/querying-spread.md

      - toc
 ---

-To get data from the Engineering Intelligence Graph we need to query the GraphQL database.
+To get data from the Engineering Intelligence Graph (EI Graph) we need to query the GraphQL database.
 GraphQL is a graph-based database that allows us to fetch only the data we need, unlike with REST APIs.
 In this lesson we will learn how to make a query from within SPREAD Studio and use the results in a [table](#) widget.

 ## GraphQL queries

 To fetch data from a GraphQL database we use _queries_ in the similar way to a `GET` request in a REST API.
-The key difference being that the response can be defined, so that we get only the data need.
+The key difference being that the response can be defined, so that we get only the data we need.
 A REST API request might return a JSON object that needs to be parsed afterwards to get the required data.

 A GraphQL query contains the following: